wxie2017/wxie2017.github.io/pages/article/talk-future.md

 ## What do I understand about the position in Amaris

-Julien, Cahe and Sebastian all discussed some directions of the position in Amaris, from different perspectives in a service provider.
+Julien, Cahe and Sebastian all discussed some directions of the position in Amaris, from different perspectives as a service provider.
 The position matches my expectation: a position combined with program/project management, team management, customer service, and inter-company cooperation.